 To measure cultural differences across countries, we use indices constructed by Geert Hofstede, initially for about 30 countries in the early 1970s and later extended to cover nearly 100 countries.
 Hofstede (2001) identified four key dimensions of culture: (i) individualism vs. collectivism (the extent to which it is believed that individuals are supposed to take care of themselves as opposed to being strongly integrated and loyal to a cohesive group); (ii) uncertainty avoidance (sensitivity to ambiguity and uncertainty); (iii) power distance (strength of social hierarchy); and (iv) masculinity-femininity (task orientation versus person-orientation).
 The list of cultural dimensions has been subsequently extended with a fifth measure of long-term orientation, capturing the extent to which individuals are willing to delay immediate gratification in favor of long-term benefits (see Hofstede et al. (2010)).
-Since the cross-cultural psychology literature views the individualism-collectivism cleavage as the main difference across cultures (see Heine, 2008), our baseline analysis focuses on this cultural dimension.18 Figure B.1 in Appendix presents the map of individualism scores.
+Since the cross-cultural psychology literature views the individualism-collectivism cleavage as the main difference across cultures (see Heine, 2008), our baseline analysis focuses on this cultural dimension.
+Figure B.1 in Appendix presents the map of individualism scores.
 Original scores vary on a scale between 0 and 100, where a higher score means a higher level of individualism.
 For expositional purposes, we rescale the scores to a unit interval.
 Conveniently, the U.S. is the country with the highest individualism score.
-The cultural distance of country l to the U.S. is calculated as Cultural distance{US,\ell} = $|I{US} - I{\ell}|$, where I is a country's individualism score.
+The cultural distance of country $\ell$ to the U.S. is calculated as Cultural distanceUS,\ell = $|I{US} - I{\ell}|$ , where I is a country's individualism score.

-To ensure that the effect of cultural distance on firm boundaries is not confounded by other country-pair specific factors, we include a vector of bilateral controls, $X{US,\ell}$.
-More specifically, we draw from the CEPII database by Mayer and Zignago (2011) the following standard set of control variables used in gravity regressions: Geographic distance US,l is the log distance between the biggest cities of the two countries; the dummy variable Common border{US, l} is set to 1 for pairs of countries that share a border; Common $language{US,\ell}$, Common $legal \ origin{US,\ell}$, and Colonial links{US, l} are binary variables equal to 1 if both countries have the same official language, share the same legal origin, or have had a colonial relationship, respectively.
-One may be worried that the dummy variable Common $language{US,\ell}$ does not sufficiently account for linguistic distance between the countries, see, e.g., Melitz and Toubal (2014).
-To account for this potential confounding factor, we draw from Spolaore and Wacziarg (2015) an additional distance measure Linguistic distance US,l , which captures the expected linguistic distance between two randomly chosen individuals, one from the U.S. and one from country l .
-In addition to the above-mentioned standard set of gravity controls, we include a proxy for Freight costs{US,\ell}, calculated as the average ratio of Cost Insurance and Freight (CIF) to Free On Board (FOB) import values from a given country.
+To ensure that the effect of cultural distance on firm boundaries is not confounded by other country-pair specific factors, we include a vector of bilateral controls, $X{US,\ell}$ .
+More specifically, we draw from the CEPII database by Mayer and Zignago (2011) the following standard set of control variables used in gravity regressions: Geographic distanceUS,\ell is the log distance between the biggest cities of the two countries; the dummy variable Common borderUS,\ell is set to 1 for pairs of countries that share a border; Common languageUS,\ell, Common legal originUS,\ell, and Colonial linksUS,\ell are binary variables equal to 1 if both countries have the same official language, share the same legal origin, or have had a colonial relationship, respectively.
+One may be concerned that the dummy variable Common languageUS,\ell does not sufficiently account for linguistic distance between the countries, see, e.g., Melitz and Toubal (2014).
+To account for this potential confounding factor, we draw from Spolaore and Wacziarg (2015) an additional distance measure Linguistic distanceUS,\ell, which captures the expected linguistic distance between two randomly chosen individuals, one from the U.S. and one from country $\ell$ .
+We further draw from Spolaore and Wacziarg (2015) a measure of Religious distanceUS,\ell, which captures the probability that two randomly selected individuals (one from each country) adhere to different world religions, as categorized by the World Christian Database.
+In addition to the above-mentioned standard set of gravity controls, we include a proxy for Freight $costs{US,\ell}$ , calculated as the average ratio of Cost Insurance and Freight (CIF) to Free On Board (FOB) import values from a given country.
 This measure is drawn from Antràs (2015) and it controls for the effect of trade costs on the international make-or-buy decision.
 Summary statistics for the main estimation sample are provided in Table B.1 in Appendix B.

-$^{^{18}}$ We provide the robustness checks using other Hofstede's dimensions in section 3.3.
+&lt;sup>20 We provide the robustness checks using other Hofstede's dimensions in section 3.3.